 Professor Barclay is a First Amendment scholar who researches and writes about the role our different democratic institutions play in protecting minority rights, particularly at the intersection of free speech and religious exercise.
-Professor Barclay’s academic writing has been published or is forthcoming in journals such as the Washington University Law Review, the Boston College Law Review, the Indiana Law Journal, and the Florida Law Review.
+Professor Barclay’s academic writing has been published or is forthcoming in publications such as the Notre Dame Law Review, the Washington University Law Review, the Boston College Law Review, and the Florida Law Review.
 She also serves as the Director of the Rex E. Lee Appellate Academy, an annual appellate simulation held in Washington D.C. for first-year law students.
 Professor Barclay has frequently appeared in the national media to discuss First Amendment issues, including appearances on BBC World News, Wall Street Journal Live, and Fox News.
-And her work has been featured in many media outlets, including The New York Times, The Wall Street Journal, The Washington Post, USA Today, Bloomberg BNA, Deseret News, The Hill, and Law 360.
+And her work has been featured in media outlets such as The New York Times, The Wall Street Journal, The Washington Post, USA Today, Bloomberg BNA, Deseret News, The Hill, and Law 360.
 Professor Barclay teaches First Amendment, Fourteenth Amendment, Family Law, and Constitutional Law.
 She was voted Professor of the Year by her second- and third-year students.

 Professor Barclay joined the faculty of BYU Law School as an Associate Professor of Law in July 2018.
 Prior to teaching, Professor Barclay litigated First Amendment cases full-time at the Becket Fund for Religious Liberty, where she represented many organizations and individuals at both the trial and appellate level, including before the U.S. Supreme Court.
 Professor Barclay has twice been named a Washington D.C.
 Super Lawyer Rising Star (for 2016 and 2019).
 Before joining Becket, Professor Barclay worked at Covington in Washington, D.C., where she drafted multiple Supreme Court briefs, including defending the rights of a Muslim prison inmate seeking to wear a religious beard.
 She served as lead counsel on multiple additional trials and appeals.